-Kirishima’s initial impressions on me indicated he could appreciate strength, had a bit of a one track mind and was a tiny smidge of an idiot.
+Kirishima Eijirou initial impressions on me indicated he could appreciate manliness, had a bit of a one track mind and was a tiny smidge of an idiot who rushed head first into fights.
 But as I got know this character those first impressions were not exactly true but also true.
 Let me explain.

-That is why Kirishima is one of the most intelligent characters in the show and unlike others of high intelligence he has emotional common sense, just look at his interactions with Bakugo.
-During the attack from the villains on the USJ he tags along with Bakugo with little fuss from him, taking his personality all in good jest.
-Bakugo’s temper is cooled by him, as he explains why he needs to keep a calm head during the calvary battle.
-This is a very important milestone for their relationship as it ultimately leads to Bakugo calling Kirishima by his name for the very first time in the series, giving us a indicator of where Bakugo puts Kirshima in his circle of thought even if he can’t admit what he is to him, at least at that point in time.
+That is why Kirishima is one of the most intelligent characters in the show and unlike others of high intelligence he has emotional common sense, just look at his interactions with his classmates.
+When talking about studying for the mid year exam Kirishima bates Bakugo to help him study, not to say with malice, he’s just a really friendly guy with genuine pure motives and because that people help him and in return he helps out whenever someone asks him too, always being a team player.
+In the sports festival arc Bakugo’s temper is cooled by him, as he explains why he needs to keep a calm head during the calvary battle which Bakugo actually listens to an this ultimately leads to Bakugo calling Kirishima by his name for the very first time in the series, giving us a indicator of where Bakugo puts Kirshima in his circle of thought even if he can’t admit what he is to him, at least at that point in time.

 It comes to a head during the rescue arc as Kirishima is the only person who can reach out to him, as being saved by a friend wouldn’t hurt his pride.
 By accepting his hand the friendship is not one sided anymore but reciprocated and acknowledged.
 Repays him in the form of money for the night vision goggles, not using big explosions in the provisional license exam as to avoid hurting Kaminari and Kirishima, to cheering Krishima up when he’s feeling down, all are done after the rescue arc.

-Where Kirishima hated his quirk when it first activated as it harmed him and was quite generic in nature, while on the other hand Bakugo loved his as it was powerful and was unique.
+Where Kirishima hated his quirk when it first activated as it harmed him and was quite generic in nature and ends up outraged when someone has a similar quirk which led to a brief rivalry with Tetsutesu from class 1B that didn’t end until Kirishima beat him in a arm wrestling match, while on the other hand Bakugo loved his as it was powerful and unique to the point that during the time before he entered high school his classmates worshiped the very ground he walked upon.
 They are what each other lacks or what have too much of, Kirishima with his inferiority complex and Bakugo with his superiority complex.

 For those who don’t know an inferiority complex is described as a “lack of self-worth, a doubt and uncertainty about oneself and feelings of not measuring up to standards.
 It is often subconscious, and is thought to drive afflicted individuals to overcompensate, resulting either in spectacular achievement or extremely asocial behavior.”
 It seems really odd though for such an upbeat guy in an anime to have an inferiority complex but he does.